 - 1. possessing any item not allowed on campus by state law, Board Policy, or the school principal;

 - 2. cheating/copying/plagiarizing;

 - 3. fighting/instigating trouble;

 - 4. hurting another student;

 - 5. making threats or false reports;

 - 6. defying authority/disrespect;

 - 7. misbehaving in class or any other setting while under the supervision and authority of district personnel;

 - 8. stealing;

 - 9. breaking school, School Board, or state rules;

 - 10. destroying school property;

 - 11. violating the District's computer rules (Acceptable Use of District Information Systems Document);

 - 12. possessing, using, or selling alcohol, tobacco products, drugs or imitation of drugs;

 - 13. possessing a weapon, a firearm, a knife (including a common pocket knife), a replica (looks like a gun, etc.) of a weapon or a firearm, or any instrument or object used to inflict harm or intimidate another person;

 - 14. bullying/harassing/intimidating;

 - 15. harassing school personnel;

 - 16. cyber-stalking;

 - 17. disruption;

 - 18. forgery;

 - 19. inappropriate language/profanity;

 - 20. indecent exposure/sexual misconduct;

 - 21. offensive gesture;

-- 22. cell phone infraction.
+- 22. inappropriate use of cell phone or other electronic device.

-D. Serious Breach of Conduct (Secondary)
+DE.
+Serious Breach of Conduct (Secondary)

-The following offenses, whether on campus, on a school bus, at a school bus stop, or at a schoolsponsored function, are serious breaches of conduct that shall mandate strong positive disciplinary action.
+The following offenses, whether on campus, on a school bus, at a school bus stop, or at a school-sponsored function, are serious breaches of conduct that shall mandate strong positive disciplinary action.
 As required by law, criminal or delinquent acts shall be reported to the appropriate law enforcement agency.
 These offenses include, but are not limited to, the following:

-- 1. possession or use of tobacco or tobacco products;

-- 2. possession of any items not allowed on campus;

-- 3. profanity;

-- 4. cheating/plagiarism;

-- 5. forgery;

-- 6. gambling;

-- 7. causing personal injury to another;

-- 8. stealing;

-- 9. open defiance;

-- 10. repeated misconduct in class;

-- 11. violations of school bus rules;

-- 12. loitering;

-- 13. public display of affection (including but not limited to kissing, fondling, or excessive body contact);

-- 14. violation of dress code;

-- 15. excessive tardiness to school or class, truancy, or skipping class\;

-- 16. leaving campus after arrival without permission\; - 17. violations of check-in/check-out procedures; - 18. violations of published local school regulation, Board Policy, or state laws pertaining to school; - 19. presence in an unauthorized area before, during, or after school; - 20. minor violations of the guidelines in the Acceptable Use of District Information Systems Document; - 21. failure to wear I.D. badge when required; - 22. horseplay, pushing, or shoving; - 23. soliciting, encouraging, hiring, aiding, or procuring another to commit an offense prohibited by Board Policy; - 24. use of any unauthorized wireless communication device from the opening bell to the dismissal bell of the school day; - 25. failure to keep a cell phone or wireless communication device off and in a non-visible location; - 26. participation in secret societies; - 27. obstruction of an investigation by school officials or other authorities; - 28. unauthorized use of a free or reduced meal number; - 29. use, sale, or possession of any item which can produce a flame; - 30. sale of any item or service not authorized by the school; - 31. failure to report to or refusal to accept detention or work detail; - 32. lying to school officials; - 33. distributing or posting non-school related materials (flyers, posters, newsletters, etc.) on school property without permission of the principal.

-\ Students shall not be placed in out-of-school suspension for truancy, skipping, or tardiness.
+- 1. possession or use of tobacco or tobacco products, including e-cigarettes and vapor devices; - 2. possession of any items not allowed on campus; - 3. profanity; - 4. cheating/plagiarism; - 5. forgery; - 6. gambling; - 7. causing personal injury to another; - 8. stealing (minor); - 9. open defiance; - 10. repeated misconduct in class; - 11. violations of school bus rules; - 12. loitering: - 13. public display of affection (including but not limited to kissing, fondling, or excessive body contact); - 14. violation of dress code: - 15. excessive tardiness to school or class, truancy, or skipping class; - 16. leaving campus after arrival without permission; - 17. violations of check-in/check-out procedures; - 18. violations of published local school regulation, Board Policy, or state laws pertaining to school; - 19. presence in an unauthorized area before, during, or after school; - 20. minor violations of the guidelines in the Acceptable Use of District Information Systems Document; - 21. failure to wear I.D. badge when required; - 22. horseplay, pushing, or shoving; - 23. soliciting, encouraging, hiring, aiding, or procuring another to commit an offense prohibited by Board Policy; - 24. inappropriate use of cell phone or other electronic device; - 25. failure to keep an unauthorized cell phone or other electronic device off and in a non-visible location from the opening bell to the dismissal bell; - 25. participation in secret societies; - 26. obstruction of an investigation by school officials or other authorities; - 27. unauthorized use of a free or reduced meal number; - 28. use, sale, or possession of any item which can produce a flame; - 29. sale of any item or service not authorized by the school; - 30. failure to report to or refusal to accept detention or work detail; - 31. lying to school officials; - 32. distributing or posting non-school related materials (flyers, posters, newsletters, etc.) on school property without permission of the principal. - Students shall not be placed in out-of-school suspension for truancy, skipping, or tardiness.

-E. Very Serious Breach of Conduct (Secondary)
+EF.
+Very Serious Breach of Conduct (Secondary)